gakuzen/leetcode-solutions/README.md

 LeetCode Solutions in JavaScript...

+- Best Conceivable Runtime (BCR)
+- Multiple solutions, from brute force to optimized to optimal
-- If recursive approach is available, iteractive approach is also available (most of the time)
+- Recursive and iterative solution pair (most of the time)